 - Connect your lights to your camera: Using your manuals for this will make it easier.
 You can set off the lights by using a remote, pc sync cable, on-camera flash, or in-camera system.

 - Set up the main light: The main light is meant to add definition and highlight the subject.
+12 volt portable power will be needed to power your light.

 - Add in the fill light: The fill light is set up right in front of the subject.
 It is usually placed lower than the main light and is less powerful than the main light.
 It is used to fill in some of the shadows created by the main light.